ljw1004/csharpspec/csharp/expressions.md

     ;
 ```

 This is a special case of the grammar for *null_conditional_expression* above.
-The production for *member_declarator* in §7.6.11.6 then includes only *null_conditional_member_access*.
+The production for *member_declarator* in [Anonymous object creation expressions](expressions.md#anonymous-object-creation-expressions) then includes only *null_conditional_member_access*.

 #### Null-conditional expressions as statement expressions

-A null-conditional expression is only allowed as a *statement_expression* (§8.6) if it ends with an invocation.
+A null-conditional expression is only allowed as a *statement_expression* ([Expression statements](statements.md#expression-statements)) if it ends with an invocation.
 Grammatically, this requirement can be expressed as:

 ```antlr
 null_conditional_invocation_expression